ibm-cloud-docs/Cloudant/api/replication.md

 If you do not want to replicate the entire contents of a database, you can specify a "replication sequence value" in the `since_seq` field.

-The replication sequence value indicates how far to step 'through' a database, for example as part of a replication.
+The replication sequence value indicates how far to step "through" a database, for example as part of a replication.
 Setting the contents of the `since_seq` field to this value ensures that the replication starts from that point, rather than from the very beginning.